rtivadar/aath0.github.io/_posts/2018-04-18-atp-tennis-analysis-2006-2015-do-lefties-have-an-advantage.md

 ### Summary

 In this post, I showed significant evidence against the claim that left-handed players have an advantage.
-This argument, of course, only hold weight at the very top tier of professional men's tennis, and should not exprapolated to any other tier of either the men's or women's game.
+This argument, of course, only hold weight at the very top tier of professional men's tennis, and should not extrapolated to any other tier of either the men's or women's game.

 In looking at just averaged statistics, I showed that right-handed players outperform left-handed players in every category.
 The statistics I looked at were: